Alnus rubra: As dye

-A russet dye can be made from a decoction of the bark, apparently due to the tannin it contains, and was used by Native Americans to dye fishing nets so as to make them less visible underwater.
+A russet dye can be made from a decoction of the bark, apparently due to the tannin it contains, and was used by Native Americans to dye fishing nets to make them less visible underwater.

 Medicine

-Native Americans used red alder bark to treat poison oak reactions, insect bites, and skin irritations.
+Native Americans used red alder bark to treat poison oak reactions, insect bites, skin irritations, and open wounds.
 Blackfeet Indians used an infusion made from the bark of red alder to treat lymphatic disorders and tuberculosis.
 Recent clinical studies have verified that red alder contains betulin and lupeol, compounds shown to be effective against a variety of tumors.

 Restoration

 In addition to its use as a nitrogen fixer, red alder is occasionally used as a rotation crop to discourage the conifer root pathogen Phellinus weirii (causing laminated root rot).

-Alnus rubra are occasionally planted as ornamental trees and will do well in Swales, riparian areas, or on stream banks, in light-textured soils that drain well.
+Alnus rubra is occasionally planted as ornamental trees and will do well in Swales, riparian areas, or on stream banks, in light-textured soils that drain well.
 Red alder does not thrive in heavy, wet clay soils.
 If planted domestically, alders should be planted well away from drainpipes, sewage pipes, and water lines, as the roots may invade and clog the lines.